7lagrange/7lagrange.github.io/_posts/2016-04-06-auto-research-report.md

 ## Ipython notebook

-we can use ipython to do computing and visualization interactively and convert the results to pdf or slides.
+We can use ipython to do computing and visualization interactively and convert the results to pdf or slides.

 Results can be uploaded to github and viewed at [nbviewer](http://nbviewer.jupyter.org/)